Definition and EtiologyTop

 3. Mobility of the chest:

-1) Unilateral impairment of chest mobility (with normal mobility on the contralateral side): Caused by unilateral disease process including airway obstruction, pulmonary edema or fibrosis, pleural disease (significant effusion or fibrosis [fibrothorax]), structural immobility or defect (thoracoplasty or rib fracture), and diaphragmatic paralysis.
+1) Unilateral impairment of chest mobility (with normal mobility on the contralateral side): Caused by unilateral disease process including airway obstruction, pleural disease (significant effusion or fibrosis [fibrothorax]), structural immobility or defect (thoracoplasty or rib fracture), and diaphragmatic paralysis.

 2) Paradoxical chest movement: Recession of the thoracic wall on inspiration.
 Causes: trauma leading to fracture of >3 ribs in >2 places (so-called flail chest) or fracture of the sternum causing paradoxical mobility of a part of the thoracic wall.
 Flail chest associated with respiratory failure is the only indication for consideration of rib fracture fixation.
 Paradoxical chest movement may occasionally occur in patients with respiratory failure due to other causes.